CDC/Dr. Erskine Palmer

 Worldwide, rotavirus continues to take a toll.
-More than 500,000 children under age 5 die each year from rotavirus illness.
+About 450,000 children under age 5 die each year from rotavirus illness.
 Efforts are being made to make rotavirus vaccine available throughout the developing world, where deaths from rotavirus illness are more common.
-Mexico was one of the first countries to receive rotavirus vaccine in 2006; by the 2009 rotavirus season, death rates from diarrheal disease had dropped in both the target population for vaccination (children younger than 11 months old, where the rate dropped by 40%) and among children between one and two years of age (by almost 30%).
-The fact that death rates dropped even in a part of the population that is not targeted by the vaccine suggests that herd immunity benefited the unvaccinated individuals: with fewer infections to begin with, the disease circulated less in the population, leaving less opportunity for exposure.
+Mexico was one of the first countries to receive rotavirus vaccine in 2006; by the 2009 rotavirus season, deaths from diarrheal disease had dropped in both the target population for vaccination (children younger than 11 months old, where the mortality rate dropped by 40%) and among children between one and two years of age (the mortality rate dropped by almost 30%).
+The fact that death dropped even in a part of the population that is not targeted by the vaccine suggests that herd immunity benefited the unvaccinated individuals: with fewer infections to begin with, the disease circulated less in the population, leaving less opportunity for exposure.

 Following are the general recommendation for rotavirus vaccination in the United States:

 Rotavirus vaccination is recommended for all children, starting at two months of age in a two- or three-dose series spread over many weeks, to be completed by the time the infant is four months old (for the two-dose series) or six months old (for the three-dose series).